 In either case, the provider specified must be one of the ones configured in the resource files.
-Note that the methods described here allow the client to choose from among preconfigured implementations, and not to configure a new implementation.
+Note that the methods described here allow the client to choose from among preconfigured implementations, but doesn't allow it to configure a new implementation.